Using El Imperativo Pasivo Pronominal for formal orders/instructions

 It's importante to note that this structure is rarely used in spoken Spanish.
 It is very much limited to written texts.

-See also Forming passive sentences with "se" (la pasiva refleja)
+See also Forming the Spanish passive with se (la pasiva refleja)

 Want to make sure your Spanish sounds confident?